polichtm/MCW-Azure-Stack/Hands-on lab/HOL step-by-step - Azure Stack.md

 You should follow all steps provided *after* attending the Hands-on lab.

->**NOTE**: This is the end of the *Azure Stack Hub* hands-on lab path.
+>**Note**: This is the end of the *Azure Stack Hub* hands-on lab path.
 The steps that follow are for the *Azure Stack Hub Operations* hands-on lab path.
 If you wish to do this lab as well, you should verify that you have completed the prerequisite steps for *Azure Stack Hub Operations* in the before the hands-on lab guide.

 # Azure Stack Hub Operations hands-on lab step-by-step